feder-cr/lib_resume_builder_AIHawk/README.md

 **Note:** For end-to-end (E2E) tests, you need to provide a valid API token.
 Ensure you have set this up before running the full test suite.

-### Contributing Guidelines

-1. Create a new branch for your feature or bugfix.
-2. Make your changes and commit them with a clear, descriptive commit message.
-3. Ensure all tests pass before pushing your changes.
-4. Push your branch and create a pull request.

 ### Pre-commit Hooks